SOHU-Co/kafka-node/README.md

 * In an effort to make the API simpler you no longer need to create a `client` this is done inside the `ConsumerGroup`
 * consumer ID do not need to be defined.
 There's a new ID to represent consumers called *member ID* and this is assigned to consumer after joining the group
-* Offsets, group members, and ownership details is not stored in Zookeeper
+* Offsets, group members, and ownership details are not stored in Zookeeper
 * `ConsumerGroup` does not emit a `registered` event

 ### ConsumerGroup(options, topics)